Ikayherce/disappointed_cat/README.md

 - Option to play again or exit the game

 ### Possible future features
+ - Choice of level (easy, medium or hard).
  - Adding colors to the design and more forms of visual appeal to the game.
- - A logo display at the beginning of the game
+ - A logo display at the beginning of the game .

 ## Debugging